From “After the Gold Rush”

 Books, paintings, music, film and the other arts have the ability to renew and invigorate the spirit, even if they cannot change our circumstances.
 Nations are often more concerned with preserving their cultural heritage than in preserving the nation’s wealth.
 Great sums of money have been spent on libraries and schools, and museums that might have been put to other uses or saved for a rainy day.
 But it is often this cultural heritage that people are most proud of and contributes most significantly to their national identity.
 The English people, for the most part, revere Jonathan Swift more than any of the leaders he mocked and ridiculed.
 It puzzles me that those that oversee the nation’s schools work so hard to remove the arts from its curriculum to give more space to the sifting of information, much of which will change dramatically in the lifetimes of those that are being set to work studying this information.

 There are those that suggest it is more important to study the narrative structure of a story, to find out how the story was built, to glean the stylistic information that it offers, than it is to understand what the story has to say about the human condition.
 This is not to say there is no value to this kind of study.
-There are those that study the geology of historical sites, “Looking at the Battle of Gettysburg Through Robert E. Lee’s Eyes,” to better understand the history that took place on that site, to better understand the “story” of history.
+There are those that study the geology of historical sites, “Looking at the Battle of Gettysburg Through Robert E. Lee’s Eyes,” to better understand the history that took place on those sites, to better understand the “story” of history.
 So also the study of structure and style reveals something of the geology of a story and tells us something about how the story that is told is effectively told.
 But just as it is the history that provokes the geological study of the battlefield at Gettysburg, it is the quality and durability of the story that is told that provokes the study of its architecture and the study of the architecture should not take the place of the study of the story itself and the qualities of the story that have caused it to endure.
 Dante’s Divine Comedy can be read to gather information about medieval religious practices in Italy and attitudes towards famous families, but why would people value it so highly for so long if it were little more than a local newspaper along the lines of the National Enquirer.
 By the same token it is not the geology of the “seven storey mountain” that gives life to Dante’s story but the story that provokes interest in the mountain.

 Portrait of Dr. Hugo Koller

 The United States has given to the world some marvelous technologies.
 However, the wisdom with which these technologies are used will be the product of other contributions, not just from America.
 The arts cultivate reflection and it is often reflection that is wanting in the uses to which we put our technologies.
 One of the first films made in America (another of the nations great contributions to the world) was Thomas Alva Edison’s retelling of Mary Shelley’s novel Frankenstein.
 The film has many problems, not all of which are technological, but it is fitting that this early use of a new technology tells a story about the dangers of embracing too rashly new technologies.
-Victor Frankenstein would have been happier had he contemplated the consequences of his actions before he acted instead of regretting them afterwards.
+Victor Frankenstein would have been happier had he contemplated the consequences of his actions before he acted, instead of regretting them afterwards.
 The arts often invite us to consider what truly makes us happy, and not just ourselves happy, but those around us as well.
 What I do has consequences not only for me, but for others who come into contact with me and not just with me but with my influence; with those people whose behavior has in some form been shaped by my behavior.
 In this respect Victor Frankenstein’s influence, in the form of the creature, is the most harmful.
 It might also be worth considering who would have the easier time getting into a modern university, Victor Frankenstein or Mary Shelley?
 It is interesting that Victor’s problem was not that he did not read, but that he read the wrong books.
 I enjoy the painting of Dr. Hugo Koller surrounded by his books and I hope that, unlike Dr. Frankenstein, these books are the right books.

 4 Lessons in Creativity